More Than a Tracker

 70+ Custom Trick Illustrations

-Every trick has a custom illustration showing the kendama's position and motion.
-At rest, the illustration communicates the trick at a glance — on hover, it animates to show what the trick actually looks like in motion.
-This matters because trick names alone aren't always descriptive, especially for players exploring new territory.
-The illustrations make browsing intuitive: you can scan a grid of tricks and understand what each one involves without reading a description.
+I created custom illustrations for over 70 basic tricks showing the kendama's position and motion.
+At rest, the illustration communicates the trick at a glance.
+On hover, it animates to show what the trick actually looks like in motion.
+The illustrations make it easy to understand how each trick works, especially more complicated ones or ones with aliases.